 Tramadol is not the most suitable medicines for certain people.
 It is important that you tell your doctor if you:

-Have epilepsy or other illnesses that causes seizures
+- Have epilepsy or other illnesses that cause seizures

 How does tramadol work?